Pinetree-Lee/starter-hugo-academic/content/slides/2023-ksme-ted/index.md

 # 2023 KSME TED PRESENTATION

 Thermal Performance Prediction of Liquid-cooled MMC Heat Sinks

 ---

 ## Objectives

 - To develop semi-analytical heat transfer modeling of MMC heat sinks including jet impingement and simultaneously developing flow characteristics
-- To suggest the Nusselt number correlation of MMC heat sinks based on the scaling analysis and asymptotic approach for jet impingement and simultaneously developing flow
-- To validate the proposed semi-analytical heat transfer model of MMC heat sinks using the experimental data from various research groups

 ---